yagnesh16697/uber-server/README.md

 # uber-server
-Server for the uber clone.
+Server for the Uber clone.